.

 Some tips to keep in mind:

-- Create an appealing video frame with your personal touch, but keep your frame clean and avoid a distracting backdrop.
-Virtual backgrounds are also popular!
+• Create an appealing video frame with your personal touch, but keep your frame clean and avoid a distracting backdrop.
+I like to use accent lights and a color-switching LED so I can easily change up the aesthetic.

-- Use a live soundboard to add background music and sound effects.
+• Use a live or online soundboard to add background music and sound effects.

 5. Start recording your podcast